ministryofjustice/security-guidance/policies/it-security-technical-users-guide.md

 ## Cryptography

 Cryptography is a method of securing information and communication channels to allow only authorised recipients and personnel to view the information.
-The MoJ's IT systems may use cryptographic technologies to provide secure connections to third party systems or protect information at rest on user devices (e.g. laptops and mobiles).
-Any staff member responsible for the use of cryptographic controls on an IT system must ensure that **all IT systems which require cryptographic controls must align with the HMG IA Standard No. 4 (IS4)**.
+The MoJ's IT systems must use cryptographic technologies to provide secure connections to third party systems or protect information at rest on user devices (e.g. laptops and mobiles).

-The MoJ's Staff who use cryptography must ensure they have the appropriate level of security clearance and that they are adhering to the following requirements:
+However, where staff have procured key material and/or hardware through the  United Kingdom Key Production Authority (UKKPA) or any other cryptographic items where National Cyber Security Centre (NCSC) dictate that national cryptographic policy applies, the NCSC dictate the policy and the [HMG IA Standard No. 4, Protective Security Controls for the Handling and Management of Cryptographic Items]() applies.

-- use of HMG cryptographic material or products must align with the HMG IA Standard No. 4 (IS4), and
+The MoJ's Staff who use cryptography must ensure they have the appropriate level of security clearance.
+This requires secret (SC) level clearance for managing cryptography.

-- the Chief Information Security Officer (CISO) is accountable to the SIRO and SSA for ensuring the MoJ's compliance with the minimum HMG  - Comsec and cryptography requirements and developing, implementing and maintaining organisational communications.
+The Chief Information Security Officer (CISO) is accountable to the Senior Information Risk Owner (SIRO) and Senior Security Advisor (SSA) for ensuring the MoJ's compliance with the minimum HMG - Comsec and cryptography requirements and developing, implementing and maintaining organisational communications.

 ## Software development

-The MoJ ensures that all in house development, including development performed by third parties, is performed according to industry best practices and standards, as laid out in the Software Development Lifecycle Guide.
+The MoJ ensures that all in house development, including development performed by third parties, is performed according to industry best practices and standards, as laid out in the Software Development Lifecycle Guide (SDLC).

 All MoJ developers must ensure they are aware of the importance of security when developing software and applications for MoJ use.
-The Software Development Lifecycle Policy addresses the required methodology to be used in code development and the security concerns that need to be accounted for during the development lifecycle.
+The SDLC addresses the required methodology to be used in code development and the security concerns that need to be accounted for during the development lifecycle.

 ## Security incident management